doctrine/common-documentation/en/reference/annotations.rst

 Inject annotation values
 ------------------------

-The annotation parser check if we the annotation constructor has arguments, if so then we will pass the value array,  otherwise will try to inject values into public properties directly:
+The annotation parser check if the annotation constructor has arguments, if so then we will pass the value array, otherwise will try to inject values into public properties directly:

 .. code-block :: php